Oyelowo/surreal-orm/rust/surrealdb-orm/docs/en/src/concepts/links_and_relation.md

 representing its weapon.
 The `Rocket` object is stored as part of the `Alien2` Node in the database.

-- `NestArray`: It is an attribute used to embed multiple Objects within a Node.
+- `nest_array`: It is an attribute used to embed multiple Objects within a Node.
   Although not explicitly used in the provided code examples, it would be similar to `NestObject`, but with a collection type field (e.g., `Vec<Rocket>`).